What We Do

 We are very grateful for the partnership and help of Maghull Baptist Church in Liverpool and the Stuart Hine Trust in this process.
 We also thank Stephen Gaukroger of Clarion Trust International for the encouragement he gave the leaders of this network on his visit to Moldova in November 2009 and his continuing interest in their work.

-Our partner since June 2011, Emanuel Clinic was founded in 1992 by 15 Christian doctors from a variety of denominational backgrounds with a vision to provide the poor and needy with reliable and corruption free medical treatment.
-Provides 18,000 consultations a year.
-The UK Charity Medical Missionary News and Breadline are working together to help Emanuel Clinic to develop its Mobile Clinic which provides free treatment for over 1,000 people a year who live in remote, impoverished rural communities.
+Our partner since June 2011, Emanuel Clinic was founded in 1992 by 15 Christian doctors from a variety of denominational backgrounds, with a vision to provide the poor and needy with reliable and corruption free medical treatment.
+They provide 18,000 consultations a year.
+The UK Charity Medical Missionary News (MMN) and Breadline are working together to help Emanuel Clinic to develop its Mobile Clinic which provides free treatment for over 1,000 people a year who live in remote, impoverished rural communities.
+MMN also support training and medical conferences, and their Step by Step program, which aims to reduce the risk of HIV/AIDS by educating young people and supporting those who have become infected to live healthier lives.

 Lord’s Army Chisinau